MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parse-ipv6function.md

 **Arguments**

 * *`Expr`*: String expression representing IPv6/IPv4 network address that will be converted to canonical IPv6 representation.
-String may include net-mask using IP-prefix notation (#ip-prefix-notation).
+String may include net-mask using [IP-prefix notation](#ip-prefix-notation).

 ## IP-prefix notation